l3uddz/traktarr/README.md

 ### Personal Watchlists

-The watchlist task can be scheduled with a differtent item limit for every (authenticated) user.
+The watchlist task can be scheduled with a different item limit for every (authenticated) user.

 So for every user, you will add: `"username": limit` to the watchlist key.
 For example: